Puybarban: History

 Gallo-Roman remains have been unearthed on this site, suggesting the existence of a Roman villa.
 The Château de Puybarban, incorporating the remains of a fortified castle, was for a long time the seigneury of the Piis (or Pins, or Pinos) family.
 The last of these, seneschal of the Bazadais region, was guillotined in 1794, despite believing he would be left in peace, as he claimed to be apolitical.

 During the French Revolution, the parish of Saint-Michel de Puybarban became the commune of Puybarban.

+During the World War II, Puybarban was captured by Nazi Germany.